andrasq/node-qheap/Readme.md

 Options:

-        compar  - comparison function to determine the item ordering.
+    compar: comparison function to determine the item ordering.
 The function should return a value less than zero if the first argument should be ordered before the second (compatible with the function passed to `sort()`).
 The default ordering if no compar is specified is by `<`:
         `function(a,b){ return a < b ?  -1 : 1 }`

+    freeSpace: when the heap shrinks to 1/4 its high-water mark, reallocate the storage space to free the unused memory, and reset the high-water mark.
+Default is false, avoiding the overhead of the array slice.

 ### insert( item )